 Electrical shock is very serious.
 It can make your entire skeleton glow in a brilliant flash of light, after which you slump to the floor with your hair smoking.
 Or maybe that's just in the cartoons.
-In the real world, a good zap is a lot less cool, although it is theoretically possible for your hair to smoke.
+In the real world, a good zap is a lot less cool, though it's theoretically possible for your hair to smoke.
 So what's the best way to prevent a life-threatening jolt?
-Calling an electrician, of course.
+Call an electrician, of course.
 If you don't like that plan, at least do whatever you can to avoid the following no-nos, and understand that this is NOT a complete list.

 1. Mess with the service lugs in a breaker box

 First of all, if you don't know what service lugs are, you shouldn't be doing anything in your breaker box (service panel) except resetting tripped breakers ... if that.
 If you happen to know that the lugs are the big screw terminals or posts securing the service cables, you should also know that they're always hot (energized), even after you shut off the main breakers.
 Obviously, you should stay well away from the cigar-size cables connected to the lugs, too.
 Definitely not a good smoke.

 2. Work on the weatherhead